 Demonstrating that the Local Authority has been negligent will require showing that they were aware of the problem and had a reasonable length of time to deal with it.
 This may mean making a Freedom of Information request to establish how often the road has been inspected and whether any reports of the problem had been recorded.
 If need be, you can bolster your case by requesting any CCTV footage of the incident, and, according to the Department for Transport, 82% of buses have CCTV fitted.

 Many personal injury lawyers not only offer free initial consultations, but they also choose to work on a no win no fee basis.
 This means that there are no upfront fees and if you lose, you will not be responsible for covering the costs of your legal fees.

-We have great relationships with hundreds of no win no fee lawyers across the UK.
-If you’re serious about bringing you claim, we’d be happy to connect you with the right professional for you.
+Our partners have great relationships with hundreds of no win no fee solicitors across the UK.
+If you’re serious about bringing you claim, they will be happy to connect you with the right professional for you.

 We understand that making a claim for compensation can be a little intimidating.
-You can get in touch with us by filling out the online claim form or giving us a call anytime.
-We’d be glad to answer any questions and set your mind at ease!
+You can get in touch with a trained legal adviser by filling out the online claim form on this page or giving them a call free on 0800 234 6438.
+They’ll be glad to answer any questions and set your mind at ease!

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline and National Accident Law.
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Helpline may pay us a marketing fee for our services.